Smsmadly/download-cdf/README.md

 # download-cdf
-download all cdf from wolfram.ipynb
+download all cdf from wolfram